Esri/schedule-sync/README.md

 #### Using the Sync CSV Schedule Tool

-1. Clone the repo to a local directory accessable by ArcGIS Pro.
+1. Clone the repo to a local directory accessible by ArcGIS Pro.
 2. Open ArcGIS Pro.
 3. Sign into your ArcGIS Enterprise or ArcGIS Online organization.
-[Documentation](https://pro.arcgis.com/en/pro-app/latest/help/projects/sign-in-to-your-organization.htm)
+See documentation [here](https://pro.arcgis.com/en/pro-app/latest/help/projects/sign-in-to-your-organization.htm).
 4. Open the `schedule-sync-toolbox.pyt` in ArcGIS Pro.
-[Documentation](https://pro.arcgis.com/en/pro-app/latest/help/projects/connect-to-a-toolbox.htm)
+See documentation [here](https://pro.arcgis.com/en/pro-app/latest/help/projects/connect-to-a-toolbox.htm).
 5. Open the Sync CSV Schedule tool.
 6. Populate the tool input values and run the tool.
 You can also use ArcGIS Pro to schedule the running of the tool to automate your update process.
 See the documentation on tool scheduling [here](https://pro.arcgis.com/en/pro-app/latest/help/analysis/geoprocessing/basics/schedule-geoprocessing-tools.htm).